 It took me nearly a year to finish this small book - from Dec 2018 to now, Sep 2019.
 I started out in Wat Pa Tam Wua Forest Monastery, continued to Hanoi, back to Thailand, then Ho Chi Minh City, back to Thailand, Hanoi again and back to Chiang Mai.
 Whoa!
 But it seems like where I am on the book was timely with what I was going through.
 Uncanny!

 What particularly helped me with this book is that the author provides a step-by-step articulated personal narrative to complement the meditation text-books.
 I could then understand the teachings at the day-to-day-life level and not from 50,000 feet above sea level.
-When I read other ascendant masters talk about an altered state of being so high up that it defies human description, I now have a clearer understanding of what that it, and where in the process this is taking place.
-His personal tale is compelling blueprint for a seeker like me as he puts flesh and blood and human struggle into the difficult path of deepening a meditative practice that transcends textbook descriptions and definitions.
+When I read other ascendant masters talk about an altered state of being so high up that it defies human experience, and thus become incomprehensible.
+With this book, I now have a clearer understanding of what that is, and where in the process my journey is taking place.
+His personal tale is a compelling blueprint for a seeker like me as he puts flesh and blood and human struggle into the difficult path of deepening a meditative practice that transcends textbook descriptions and definitions.
 I now know the pitfalls, the traps and what to do with them.
 For anyone serious about becoming an arahant, or simply deepening their meditative practice, this is an indispensable resource.

 --- Gigit (TheLoneRider)